 It’s safe to say that all of our Cyren Inbox Security customers use the native Office 365 security capabilities of Exchange Online Protection and Advanced Threat Protection (now collectively called Microsoft Defender for Office 365).
-If you follow this blog, you can’t help but notice that CIS and our incident response team still detect and remediate a lot of email threats that aren’t caught by Microsoft 365 or a Secure Email Gateway.
+If you follow this blog, you can’t help but notice that CIS and our incident response team still detect and remediate a lot of email threats that aren’t caught by Microsoft 365, Office 365 features, such as Safe Attachments, or a Secure Email Gateway.

 Yesterday, I rolled up my sleeves and looked at a few phishing emails that hit a prospective customer.
 What I found was attacks don’t have to be sophisticated to evade detection by traditional layers of security.

 Advanced Persistent Threats are really just Persistent Threats

 The messages were html formatted to look like Amazon order confirmations, but there were no URLs and no attachments.
 The intent is to get the user to call the phone number in the email.
 What’s interesting is everything changes with each instance of the message.
 Different sender information.
 Different routing.
 Different content.
 Different phone number.

 Looking at the email headers, I saw the presence of the Authentication-Results header showing that SPF, DKIM, and DMARC are enabled.
 Looking deeper, I noticed one message hard-failed SPF and the other was a soft failure.
 Both messages were DKIM signed.
 Only one asserted a DMARC policy.
 So…the question is why aren’t organizations enforcing basic email authentication like SPF & DKIM?